Trovemaster/TROVE/docs/source/outputs.rst

 ``j  k  t   quanta`` are related to the rotational states and are discussed below.
 The next two brackets are the quantum numbers of the state in both normal coordinates and local coordinates used by TROVE.
 Unless the relations between these quantum numbers have been set up this will not be automatically correct.

 The decimal before the second set of quantum numbers gives the certainty of that state consisting of the specified quantum numbers.
 This is related to the magnitude of the expansion coefficient of this state.
-For example, here the second row is a a fundamental mode of PF:sub:`3` while the third row is an overtone with :math:`\nu = 2`.
+For example, here the second row is a a fundamental mode of PF\ :sub:`3` while the third row is an overtone with :math:`\nu = 2`.
 Often states need to be compared to experimental assignments.
 For vibrational states the total excitation number is usually reliable if not the actual states included.

-An example from a :math:`J=2` calculation on PF:sub:`3` is shown below.
+An example from a :math:`J=2` calculation on PF\ :sub:`3` is shown below.
 ::

       Variational solution - irreducible representation